genghis-tuan/docker-vlc/README.md

 The VLC player will play videos as stream feeds such as RTSP.
 Audio is not supported for hosts with /dev/snd.

-Use the image by running:
+Use the image by running the following command (parts in square brackets are optional).
+No video path is needed unless video files will be played.:

 ```
     docker run --rm \